 Where the template model as such is actually used for reference only, this tm ontology is there for software developers to explicitly give role numbers to the roles of the template signature.
 The resulting code is made part of the OWL listing of the tpl ontology.

-From the XML code of the Template Specifications the OWL listings are automatically generated and available at http://www.15926.org/templatespecs/__templates.owl.xml (Mozilla Firefox may give problems presenting that, IE does not).
+From the XML code of the Template Specifications the OWL listings are automatically generated and available at http://www.15926.org/templatespecs/__templates.owl.xml .

 This tpl Template ontology also maps the template List structures from the tm ontology, and it defines the rdf:object of each predicate in terms of Part 2 and/or Part 3 and/or Part 4 specialized entity types, as defined in the Template Specifications.

-Specializations of these "Base Templates" are also stored here, or in a used-defined ontology (not shown on the diagram).
+Specializations of these "Base Templates" are also stored here, or in a user-defined ontology (not shown on the diagram).